fletcheaston/Experiments/blog/docs/projects/advent-of-code-2023/day-1.md

 who was apparently just excited to show off her art skills.
 Consequently, the Elves are having trouble reading the values on the document.

-The newly-improved calibration document consists of lines of text; each line originally contained a specific calibration value that the Elves now need to recover.
+The newly-improved calibration document consists of lines of text; each line originally contained a specific **calibration value** that the Elves now need to recover.
-On each line, the calibration value can be found by combining the first digit and the last digit (in that order) to form a single two-digit number.
+On each line, the calibration value can be found by combining the **first digit** and the **last digit** (in that order) to form a single **two-digit number**.

 For example: